nickpending/nickpending.github.io/_posts/2024-10-29-hello-world.md

 date: 2024-10-29
 category: [meta]
 ---

-Welcome to my new blog!
-I'm excited to start sharing my work and thoughts here.
+Welcome to my new blog.

 ## What to Expect
 I'll be using this space to share: